-95 Figure 1: Overview of the training and application of the proposed meta-model for dune erosion volume (DEV) predictions.
-Blue colours indicate steps associated with the profile characteristics, green colours indicate steps related to the offshore storm conditions, yellow colours the ones connected with dune response and orange colours the steps connected with artificial neural networks.
+Figure 1.
+Overview of the training and application of the proposed meta-model for dune erosion volume (DEV) predictions.
+Blue colors indicate the steps associated with the profile characteristics, green colors the steps related to the offshore storm conditions, yellow colors the steps connected with dune response and orange colors the steps connected with artificial neural networks.